-Foxit AI Chatbot is an AI-powered customer support tool that utilizes natural language processing and machine learning algorithms to understand user queries and respond with answers.
+Foxit PDF Editor offers an Al-powered customer support tool called Foxit Al Chatbot, which can provide personalized assistance based on your specific needs.
+Utilizing natural language processing and machine learning algorithms, Foxit Al Chatbot can understand user queries and respond with answers.
 It can assist you in using a specific function or performing certain tasks by providing step-by-step instructions based on Foxit resources, such as Foxit Knowledge Base.
+(Tip: Foxit Al Chatbot is enabled by default.
+If you want to disable the feature, choose File > Preferences > General > Application Startup, check Disable Support Center, and restart the application.)

-To access Foxit Al Chatbot, click on the lower right corner of the application window.
+To access Foxit Al Chatbot, choose Support Center in the Help tab, or click on the lower right corner of the application window.
 Then, you can input your questions and interact with Foxit Al Chatbot in the Support Center panel displayed on the right side of the application window.
+You can even delegate tasks to the Al Chatbot by inputting specific requirements (such as "Delete Page 1.") to execute the associated commands in Foxit PDF Editor for efficient document processing.